Spotlight (Apple): Yosemite

+Tahoe

+Following the Liquid Glass design language, Spotlight has been redesigned in macOS Tahoe.
+The Launchpad functionality has been merged with Spotlight, and can be used to search for apps and display an categorized app grid.
+Spotlight has also gained the ability to take system actions and run Shortcuts.

-iOS
+iOS and iPadOS

-A search tool also named Spotlight has been included on iOS (formerly iPhone OS) products since iPhone OS 3.
+A search tool also named Spotlight has been included on iOS (formerly iPhone OS) products since iPhone OS 3 and in iPadOS.
 The feature helps users search contacts, mail metadata, calendars, media and other content.
 Compared to Spotlight on macOS, the iOS search ability is limited.
 The Spotlight screen is opened with a finger-flick to the right from the primary home screen, or, as of iOS 7, by pulling down on any of the home screens.

-The feature was announced in March 2009 and released with iOS 3.0 in June 2009.
+The feature was announced in March 2009 and released with iPhone OS 3 in June 2009.
 The release of iOS 4.0 included the ability to search text messages.
 In iOS 6, the folder that an application is inside of is now shown (if applicable).
-Since the Introduction of iOS 7, Spotlight no longer has its own dedicated page, but is accessible by pulling down on the middle of any Homescreen.
+Since the Introduction of iOS 7, Spotlight no longer has its own dedicated page, but is accessible by pulling down on the middle of any home screen.

 On September 17, 2014, Spotlight Search was updated with iOS 8 to include more intuitive web results via Bing and Wikipedia, as well as quicker access to other content.

 With iOS 9, Spotlight Search has been updated to include results of content in apps.

+In 2021, Apple introduced Image Search in Spotlight on iOS, Spotlight now uses intelligence to search photos by location, people, scenes, or objects, and using Live Text, Spotlight can find text and handwriting in photos.